tildeio/ember-this-fallback/README.md

 #### Runtime implications

-The `isInvocable`, `isHelper`, and `lookupHelper` helpers have runtime implications that may have performance impacts.
+The `isComponent` and `tryLookupHelper` helpers have runtime implications that may have performance impacts.
 Thus, we recommend relying on this addon only temporarily to unblock 4.0+ upgrades while continuing to migrate away from reliance on the Property Fallback Lookup feature.

 #### Embroider compatibility